 The pain of others, even a pain so evidently similar to my own, seems so far away, a little ship out there in the distance.
-I wish I could touch the head of another and feel what that person feels.
-The world would be different then.

 - He doesn’t know.
 This is what Nancy answered to her own question….
 He couldn’t see what she had done.